Experts See A Real Estate ‘Frenzy’ Once COVID-19 Regulations Lift

 Derderian says big life events, like growing families and new job opportunities, won’t push pause — not even for a pandemic.

-This post was published on April 23.
+This post was originally published on April 23, and has been updated.